kstenerud/concise-encoding/ce-structure.md

 Numeric Types
 -------------

-The Concise Encoding format itself places no bounds on the range of numeric types, but implementations (being bound by language, platform, and physical limitations) must decide which ranges to accept (as a library limitation and via schemas).
-Any numeric value that exceeds those ranges must be converted to positive or negative infinity.
-Infinity replacement must be done BEFORE other validation such as [duplicate checking in containers](#container-properties).
-Applications must be prepared to receive such values and deal with them according to their security practices (including rejecting the document if necessary).
+The Concise Encoding format itself places no bounds on the range of numeric types, but implementations (being bound by language, platform, and physical limitations) must [decide which ranges to accept](#user-controllable-limits).

-Decoders must provide an option to automatically reject documents containing out-of-range values.
-This option must default to enabled for better security.

 ### Boolean